Nigeria president warns against bloodshed ahead of Saturday poll

 "Those who may harbour any intentions of testing our will by unleashing violence during the elections in order to advance their political ambitions should think again," Jonathan said.

-"We sincerely hope the president means those words and will allow the will of the people to prevail, irrespective of the outcome of the elections," the opposition All Progressives Congress said in a statement.

-APC spokesman Alhaji Lai Mohammed added: "All the devilish moves by those who are bent on rigging the elections and plunging the nation into crisis are being closely monitored."

 Around 800 people died in post-election violence in 2011 in which Jonathan defeated Buhari.
-Western powers have been pressing both sides not to stoke tensions, with U.S. President Barack Obama and other world leaders issuing a direct appeal for calm this week.
+Western powers have been pressing both sides not to stoke tensions, with U.S. President Barack Obama issuing a direct appeal for calm this week.

-Mohammed Ibn Chambas, U.N. special representative for West Africa, urged the candidates, political parties and state institutions to ensure free, credible, and peaceful election.

-In the capital Abuja long queues formed outside banks as people withdrew money.
+In the capital Abuja, however, long queues formed outside banks from people seeking to withdraw money.
 Queues for fuel also stretched for hundreds of metres in cities across the country.

 "I'm getting my cash out now because I don't know what is going to happen.
 If it gets bad, you don't want to be stuck with no cash," Wale Olatunji, 31, a businessman queuing in the sun at a bank in Abuja, said.

-In a sign of growing tension, a spokesman for opposition Rivers State governor Rotimi Amaechi said an unidentified gunman shot at the governor's convoy on Thursday, wounding a security guard.
-Police said the gun shots were fired from the governor's convoy.

-The Nigerian army said its troops had captured the northeast town of Gwoza, destroying the headquarters of Islamist Boko Haram insurgents.

-Jonathan said that in the northeast, the army had contained Boko Haram, who were seen as the biggest security threat ahead of the election.
+Jonathan said in the speech that the Nigerian army had contained Boko Haram Islamist insurgents in the northeast who were seen as the biggest security threat ahead of the election.